 Organizations using predictive analytics and real-time monitoring can see up to a 45% reduction in unplanned downtime, showing the real value of proactive reporting strategies.

-But, your predictive models are only as good as the data and knowledge base feeding them.
-Clean, consistent data from AI-powered intelligence systems provides the foundation for accurate forecasting.
-Once you have the data, the next step is to roll them up into the metrics that you've already identified.
+Your predictive models are only as strong as the data and knowledge base behind them.
+Clean, consistent data from AI-powered systems provides the foundation for accurate forecasting.
+Once collected, the data should be rolled up into the metrics you have already identified.
 Some of the key metrics you might want to track to prove the ROI of your predictive analytics investment include prediction accuracy rates, time-to-detection improvements, and prevented incident counts.

-Smart resource allocation based on predictive insights helps your team focus effort where it will have the greatest impact, rather than spreading resources thin across all possible issues.
+Smart resource allocation based on predictive insights helps your team focus effort where it will have the greatest impact, instead of spreading resources thin across all possible issues.

 3. Create Real-Time Dashboards and Visualization Tools